ptabriz/FOSS4G_workshop/README.md

 ## I. What is Blender and why using Blender?
-Blender is an open-source 3D modelling, rendering and game engine software.
+Blender is an open-source 3D modeling, rendering and game engine software.
 You can create photorealistic scenes and life-like animations with it.
 The feature that makes Blender highly suitable for geospatial visualization is its capability to import various georeferenced data thanks to [BlenderGIS addon](https://github.com/domlysz/BlenderGIS).
-Almost every operation done in the blender interface, can be scripted in the Python scripting environment, allowing you to automate or batch process your 3D modelling workflow.
+Almost every operation done in the blender interface, can be scripted in the Python scripting environment, allowing you to automate or batch process your 3D modeling workflow.
 Moreover, using [Blender4web](https://www.blend4web.com/en/) or [sketchfab](https://sketchfab.com/exporters/blender) addons, you can would be able to publish your geospatial models online, so that everyone can interactively explore or download your work. <br>

 [Learn more about Sketchfab]()<br>
 [A sample geospatial model in Sketchfab](https://sketchfab.com/models/298dfaf54e4447459275493e7b2adf96)<br>